Advertiser Disclosure

 Contrary to what you might expect, getting a lower interest rate doesn't always mean you have to switch to a different lender.
 It's surprising, but 58% of people in the survey actually refinanced with their original lender.
 So, when you're looking around, make sure to consider your current lender.

-Do’s and don'ts of refinancing student loans
+Dos and don'ts of refinancing student loans

 A lot of borrowers find lower interest rates and better financial health as good reasons to refinance student loans.
 To make sure you're happy with your decision, let's go through the things you should and shouldn't do when refinancing your student loans.